VisionLearningGroup/taskcv-2017-public/classification/model/ADDA/README.md

 This code is a fork from this repo: https://github.com/erictzeng/adda/

-Note that we did not tune parameters of ADDA adaptation for synthetic-to-real adaptation, so the source model performance is relatively high when one uses VGG16 pre-trained on Imagenet, but adaptation performance might quite low out of the box.
-You are encouraged to edit hyper parameters and the code to improve adaptation performance.
+This is reference code, we did not tune parameters of ADDA adaptation for synthetic-to-real adaptation.
+The source model performance is relatively high when one uses VGG16 pre-trained on Imagenet, but adaptation performance is low with this set of parameters.
+You are encouraged to start from this code and present your own model to improve adaptation performance.

 ## Getting started